bigin/Scriptor/README.md

 # Scriptor

 _Scriptor is a simple flat-file CMS based on IManager.
-Specially developed to create web based user manuals, instructions or API references and other written web-based manuscripts_
+Specially developed to create web based user manuals, instructions or API references and other written web-based manuscripts, supports Markdown and Syntax highlighting._

 ### Install Requirements